 Communicating about climate change can be difficult.
-We recommend the following methods to support productive and collaborative conversations in your community.
+Our student leaders recommend the following methods to maximize conversations.

-Research: How you approach a conversation will depend on the "climate" of your community.
-It is important to come with research in hand, not only on the topic but on the person you are connecting with.
+Research: How you approach a conversation will depend on the "climate" of your communityit is important to come with research in hand, not only on the topic but on the person you are connecting with.